 Loyalty missions were another feature that Bioware added to the series in Mass Effect 2, and these optional side-quests will make their return in Andromeda as a means for BioWare's writers to introduce a fresh-faced cast of characters.
-Each one sees a different member of your squad take centre stage, and tasks you with pursuing a string of objectives that will flesh out their backstory while also strengthening the bond between Ryder and the relevant NPC. mako 2.0 The much-maligned Mako rover from the first Mass Effect is back, and this time it's not actually rubbish!
-This upgradeable, customisable craft is armed with a powerful boost and a jaunty little jump that will enable you to clear perilous planetside debris.
-The Nomad (as it's known) even features a mining computer that will alert you to any subterranean mineral deposits in the area.
-The clever little car can then deploy a mining drone to dig up the goods for you.
+Each one sees a different member of your squad take center stage, and tasks you with pursuing a string of objectives that will flesh out their backstory while also strengthening the bond between Ryder and the relevant NPC.
 ABOVE BioWare even brought in the Need For Speed team to consult on the Nomad's handling. nexus While each of the Initiative's Arks were built to transport a single alien race, the Nexus is a massive multi-species effort that will serve as a supply station and central support hub in the Andromeda galaxy.
-The title of a tie-in novel -Nexus Uprising - strongly suggests that this colossal craft might be in for a bumpy ride, and an early Andromeda trailer has already shown Ryder pointing a pistol at Sloane Kelly, who once oversaw all security operations aboard the Initiative's flagship vessel.
+The title of a tie-in novel-Nexus Uprising-strongly suggests that this colossal craft might be in for a bumpy ride, and an early Andromeda trailer has already shown Ryder pointing a pistol at Sloane Kelly, who once oversaw all security operations aboard the Initiative's flagship vessel.
 Exactly what went wrong, however, remains a mystery... open-world With all this talk of wide-open planetside spaces, is Mass Effect turning into an open-world game?
 "I definitely wouldn't call Andromeda an open-world game," says producer Michael Gamble.
 "We like to use the term 'exploration-based game'.
 You still have the concept of tight story deliverance and all the great things you come to expect with Mass Effect.
 The layer on top of that is a layer of exploration.
 Sometimes that happens in open spaces, but not always.
-You can cruise around some of these planets in the Nomad, but it's not the . traditional sandbox-type game."
+You can cruise around some of these planets in the Nomad, but it's not the traditional sandbox-type game." mako 2.0 The much-maligned Mako rover from the first Mass Effect is back, and this time it's not actually rubbish!
+This upgradeable, customizable craft is armed with a powerful boost and a jaunty little jump that will enable you to clear perilous planetside debris.
+The Nomad (as it's known) even features a mining computer that will find subterranean mineral deposits.
+The clever little car then deploys a mining drone to dig up the goods.